USEPA/AMET/docs/AMET_Users_Guide_v1.md

 | **EXEC_sitex_daily**    | Full path to the **site_compare_daily** executable.
 Only required if using the AQ side of AMET. |
 | **bldoverlay\_exe**     | Full path to the **bldoverlay** executable.
 Only required if using the AQ side of AMET. |

-A word about specifying the **amet_login** and **amet_pass**.
+A word about specifying the amet_login and amet_pass.
 Obviously these are MySQL credentials and are therefore sensitive.
 The MySQL credentials specified here are always used in the analysis scripts that come with AMET, which require only database read access to function.
 Therefore, the MySQL user specified here can be limited to read access only.
-However, these credentials can also be setup to be used by the aqProject.csh and metProject.csh scripts (and by default those scripts are setup to do so).
+However, these credentials can also be setup to be used by the aqProject.csh and matching_surface.csh scripts (and by default those scripts are setup to do so).
 For those scripts to work properly, the MySQL user specified must have permission to create databases and tables, in addition to read access.
-So, if the setting in the aqProject.csh and/or metProject.csh scripts is to read the **amet_login** and **amet_pass** variables for the amet-config.R file, those credentials must be for a user with full MySQL permissions.
+So, if the setting in the aqProject.csh and/or matching_surface.csh scripts is to read the amet_login and amet_pass variables for the amet-config.R file, those credentials must be for a user with full MySQL permissions.

-For simplicity, it is suggested that the MySQL credentials specified in the amet-config.R file be for a user with full database permissions.
+For simplicity, it is suggested that the MySQL credentials specified in the amet-config.R file be for a user with full database permissions and **that file be made read-only by the user**.

 <a id="Datasets"></a>
 4. Datasets